MichiganLabs/swiftlint-config/README.md

 ```

 Likewise, you'll need to run these commands locally on your machine when you want to pull the most recent changes from the submodule.

+## Ignored folders
+The following folders are automatically ignored because they typically contain source code that we did not create and do not want to modify:

+* `Carthage`
+* `Vendor`
+* `Pods`